VirusTotal/yara/docs/capi.rst

 The first thing your program must do when using *libyara* is initializing the library.
 This is done by calling the :c:func:`yr_initialize()` function.
-This function allocates any resources needed by the library and initalizes internal data structures.
+This function allocates any resources needed by the library and initializes internal data structures.
 Its counterpart is :c:func:`yr_finalize`, which must be called when you are finished using the library.